privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   }
 }
 ```

-The GenerateProtectedAudienceBidRequest proto includes the inputs specified in the Javascript generateBid() signature with the following additions -

-1. The server passes additional config information for the current execution in the ServerMetadata message.
+  * `ServerMetadata`: The server passes additional config information for the current execution in the ServerMetadata message.
 This will inform the binary if logging or debug reporting functionality is available for the current execution.
 ```
 message ServerMetadata {
   option (privacysandbox.apis.roma.app_api.v1.roma_mesg_annotation) = {description: